-8. For information purposes, this is to make you aware of the availability for employees of the Employee Assistance Program (EAP).
+For informational purposes, this is to make you aware of the availability for employees of the Employee and Family Assistance Program (EFAP).

-Name of Attending Physician (Please print)
+Name of Attending Physician (please print)

 Address Postal Code

 Phone Date

 Signature

 The information in this report is considered confidential.
+Any charge for completion of this form is the responsibility of the claimant.

+The information in this report is considered confidential.
 College of Physicians & Surgeons of British Columbia